 Plan Expenses.
-Certain Plan administrative expenses were paid directly by the Employer in 2014.
-All other administrative, Trustee, investment management fees, recordkeeper fees and other investment expenses were paid from Plan assets during 2014.
-Investment management fees are included within net appreciation.
+Certain Plan administrative expenses were paid directly by the Employer in 2015.
+All other administrative, Trustee, investment management fees, recordkeeper fees and other investment expenses were paid from Plan assets during 2015.

 Payment of Benefits.
 Benefit payments to participants or beneficiaries are recorded when paid.